prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 ###### Rule 209 - Examination of the Application for provisional measures

-1. Without prejudice to the Court’s decision on the Application for provisional measures, the Court shall have the discretion - including where the Application is made pursuant to Rule 206.3 - to:
+1. Without prejudice to the Court's decision on the Application for provisional measures, the Court shall have the discretion - including where the Application is made pursuant to Rule 206.3 - to:
 	- (a) inform the defendant about the Application and invite him to lodge, within a time period to be specified, an Objection to the Application for provisional measures which shall contain:
 		- (i) the reasons why the Application shall fail ;
 		- (ii) the facts and evidence relied on, in particular any challenge to the facts and evidence relied on by the applicant ; and